 By Evan Pillsbury on Jul 2, 2018 2:58:19 PM

 Forming an S-Corp can have several advantages both tax related and non-tax related but, before you start planning to form an S-Corp you need to know whether your eligible or not.
 Below we will discuss the qualifications that must be met to form an S-Corp, some important dates and timelines, and how the revocation/termination of an S-Corp can occur.
+If you are interested in learning more about the tax advantages of an S-Corp check out our blog about S-Corp Tax Savings.

 WHAT ARE THE REQUIREMENTS?